LIVING IN ASIA

 If the above didn't fix your problem, or you have another SD card issue, read on, as there are quite a few for which there are solutions or workarounds.

-There are three SD formats or profiles: Standard, Mini and Micro
+There are three sizes of SD cards: Standard, Mini and Micro

 The card which is supplied with the device may not be of sufficient useful capacity; it may already contain operating system files, utilities or application programs.

-A starting point might be 4 gigabytes.
-8GB and larger SD cards are also readily available.
-The MicroSD card is tiny as seen next to a standard paper clip.
+8GB and larger SD cards are now more common.
+The MicroSD card is tiny, similar to a mini SIM card for a cell phone – smaller than a paperclip.
 Dimensions are 11mm x 15mm x 1mm thick.
 There is also a MiniSD card 20mm x 21.5mm, while the standard or full size SD format is 24mm x 32mm.

 While it's tempting to upgrade to a higher capacity flash memory card by spending just a few dollars or pounds, it's important to first check whether your phone or camera will recognise it and it will work properly and at full capacity.
 There are other issues described further down the page, with a workable solution I found for my own problem.